josephernest/writing/README.md

 * CTRL + P: Print or export as PDF

-* CTRL + M: Download source code as .MD file
+* CTRL + S: Save source code as .MD file

 and a few other commands (change font, etc.) that can be found in: